hetu-project/acl-relay-synchronization/README.md

 # ACL Relay Synchronization

-This repository hosts the **ACL Relay Synchronization** project, designed to provide a robust, scalable, and efficient mechanism for synchronizing Nostr Ralys by using Waku.
-The project leverages Waku-based communication protocols to ensure data consistency and real-time updates in environments with multiple nodes.
+This repository hosts the ***ACL Relay Synchronization*** project, designed to provide a robust, scalable, and efficient mechanism for synchronizing Access Control Lists (ACLs) across a network by using a custom relay system.
+The project leverages relay-based communication protocols to ensure data consistency and real-time updates in environments with multiple nodes.

 ---